MTV (Russia): Rebranding (2008–2013)

-On the morning of April 10, 2010, the final global rebranding takes place on the channel, within which MTV Russia receives a new logo identical to the rest of the MTV channels around the world (like the old one, only slightly trimmed from the bottom).
+On the morning of 10 April 2010, the final global rebranding takes place on the channel, within which MTV Russia receives a new logo identical to the rest of the MTV channels around the world (like the old one, only slightly trimmed from the bottom).

-On June 1, 2010, the TV channel "VH1 Russia" ended its broadcast on the night of May 31 to June 1, 2010 at exactly midnight Moscow time with the clip "Resistance" by the band "Muse".
+On 1 June 2010, the TV channel "VH1 Russia" ended its broadcast on the night of 31 May to 1 June 2010 at exactly midnight Moscow time with the clip "Resistance" by the band "Muse".
 This information was officially confirmed by the press service of MTV Russia.
-Since that moment, Russian pay-TV operators have started broadcasting the VH1 Europe TV channel again.
+Since that moment, Russian pay-TV operators have started broadcasting VH1 Europe again.

 In the autumn — winter of 2010, Energia-TV LLC stopped distributing the TV channel in Kazakhstan, Moldova, and Belarus, and in April 2012 — in Kyrgyzstan.

-On September 25, 2011, MTV Russia celebrated its 13th anniversary on the air, in honor of which the TV series "Club" was re-broadcast.
+On 25 September 2011, MTV Russia celebrated its 13th anniversary on the air, in honor of which the TV series "Club" was re-broadcast.

 In June 2012, Roman Sarkisov left the post of general director of the TV channel.
 Nikolai Kartozia was appointed the new head of MTV Russia.
 After the change of management, the format also began to change — in the fall, the duration of the music block was shortened, sitcoms, Soviet cinema and animation began to appear in the broadcast network, as well as various TV shows that are not directly related to the MTV brand.
-And in mid-December, it was officially announced that from May 31, 2013, MTV Russia will stop broadcasting due to the launch of a new entertainment TV channel called Friday! on its frequency.
-In preparation for its launch on February 11, 2013, Energia-TV LLC was renamed into FRIDAY TV Company LLC.
+And in mid-December, it was officially announced that from 31 May 2013, MTV Russia will stop broadcasting due to the launch of a new entertainment TV channel called Friday! on its frequency.
+In preparation for its launch on 11 February 2013, Energia-TV LLC was renamed into FRIDAY TV Company LLC.

-From February to March 2013, repeats of rating programs of previous years — "Good Morning", "12 angry viewers", "Full Contact", "Shit Parade" (2007 version) were broadcast on the night air of "MTV Russia" from 1:00 to 5:00 in a specially dedicated block "Legends of MTV".) and "A car for pumping".
+From February to March 2013, repeats of rating programs of previous years — "Good Morning", "12 angry viewers", "Full Contact", "Shit Parade" (2007 version) and "Pimp My Ride" were broadcast on the night air from 1:00 to 5:00 in a specially dedicated block "Legends of MTV".
 Also, one episode of the programs "Weekend Caprice" and "VIP Caprice" were broadcast on the air.

-On the night of May 30 to 31, 2013, MTV Russia stopped broadcasting.
+On the night of 30 to 31 May 2013, MTV Russia stopped broadcasting.
 The last broadcast of the MTV broadcast was the reality show "Vacation in Mexico-2".
-Despite this, a week before the termination of broadcasting, in many print media there was a formed MTV broadcast grid for May 31, 2013, where before the officially announced broadcast restart program, the channel had to show at least four more programs — "News Block", the detective series "Cute Liars", the comedy series "Clinic" and a block of music videos under the heading "Music".
+Despite this, a week before the termination of broadcasting, in many print media there was a formed MTV broadcast grid for 31 May 2013, where before the officially announced broadcast restart program, the channel had to show at least four more programs — "News Block", the detective series "Cute Liars", the comedy series "Scrubs" and a block of music videos under the heading "Music".